schneutzi-81/schneutzi-81.github.io/docs/index.md

 ### Busines Development for Microsoft Technologies & AI
 > *from 01.10.2019 - present, NTT Germany Ag Co.
 KG , Hamrbug.* <br>

+being Proud Moment:
+* Mentor European Program (AI) and helping a young group to talents to pitch they idea how they wanted
+* Finalist of 2 Global Hackathon with in NTT with the same Idea for the 3rd time
+* reaching with my Mananger a target with Microsoft even the target was not set.
+* presenting an Conversation AI with a Partner to Microsoft Global wihtout heavy preparating and doing very well

 ### Business Development Manager for Microsoft & Workplace
 > *from 01.05.2019 - 01.09.2019, Dimension Data Germany Ag Co.
 KG, Hamburg* <br>

 ###  Solution Architect for Microsoft technologies
 > *from 01.06.2014 - 01.05.2019, Dimension Data Germany Ag Co.
 KG, Hamburg* <br>

+*Fast Track Program
+*

 ###  Microsoft IT Consultant
 > *from 01.04.2011 - 01.05.2014, QSC AG/Info AG, Hamburg* <br>

+*Defin

 ###  Microsoft IT Consultant
 > *from 01.04.2011 - 01.05.2014, QSC AG/Info AG, Hamburg* <br>